Medically reviewed by Drugs.com. Last updated on Jul 17, 2020.

 BCG (Intravesical): Antibiotics may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination

 BCG Vaccine (Immunization): Antibiotics may diminish the therapeutic effect of BCG Vaccine (Immunization).
 Monitor therapy

-Iron Salts: May decrease the serum concentration of Cefdinir.
+Iron Preparations: May decrease the serum concentration of Cefdinir.
 Red-appearing, non-bloody stools may also develop due to the formation of an insoluble iron-cefdinir complex.
 Management: Avoid concurrent cefdinir and oral iron when possible.
-Separating doses by several hours may minimize interaction.
-Iron-containing infant formulas do not appear to interact with cefdinir.
-Exceptions: Ferric Carboxymaltose; Ferric Gluconate; Ferric Pyrophosphate Citrate; Ferumoxytol; Iron Dextran Complex; Iron Sucrose.
+Separate doses by at least 2 hours if combined.
+Iron-containing infant formulas do not appear alter cefdinir pharmacokinetics, but red-appearing, non-bloody stools may develop when combined.
 Consider therapy modification

 Multivitamins/Minerals (with ADEK, Folate, Iron): May decrease the serum concentration of Cefdinir.
 Specifically, Iron Salts may decrease the serum concentration of Cefdinir.
 Red-appearing, non-bloody stools may also develop due to the formation of an insoluble iron-cefdinir complex.
 Management: Avoid concurrent cefdinir and oral iron-containing multivitamins when possible.
-Separating doses by several hours may minimize interaction.
-Iron-containing infant formulas do not appear to interact with cefdinir.
-Consider therapy modification
+Separate doses by at least 2 hours if combined.
+Iron-containing infant formulas do not appear alter cefdinir pharmacokinetics, but red-appearing, non-bloody stools may develop Consider therapy modification

 Probenecid: May increase the serum concentration of Cephalosporins.
 Monitor therapy